The mass of the dark matter particle from theory and observations: Non-universal structural galaxy properties

 We see that the linear approximation produces halo central densities smaller or in the range of the observations and halo velocities larger than the observed ones by a factor of order one.

 Clusters of galaxies exhibit halo radius $ r_0 $ about 210 kpc \cite{bs} well beyond the linear halo radius $ \sim 50$ kpc.
 Hence, clusters of galaxies cannot be described by the initial conditions used here.
-We restricted here for simplicity to initial primordial conditions with $ g(\vk) \equiv 1 $.
 Chosing general random fields $ g(\vk) \neq 1 $ fulfilling eq.(\ref{gg}) will provide general configurations with a large range of masses and sizes.
 Each realization of the random field $ g(\vk) $ produces a possible galaxy configuration.
 The factor $ g(\vk) $ multiplies the transfer function $ T(k) $ and therefore is to be added in the r. h. s. of eqs.(\ref{flueq}), (\ref{defN}) and (\ref{Nq}) and inside the $\vk-$integrands [r. h. s. of eqs.(\ref{perf}), (\ref{perfun}), (\ref{muteo}), (\ref{muteo2}), (\ref{eqx}), (\ref{intTg}) and (\ref{intNc})].
-We leave the inclusion of the factor $ g(\vk) $ to future work.

-In summary, the solution of the linearized Boltzmann-Vlasov equation presented here provides a satisfactory picture of the {\bf general} galaxy properties.
-Although nonlinear effects and baryons are not taken into account, the linear description presented here qualitatively reproduces the main non-universal and general characteristics of a galaxy summarized in Table 2.
-Moreover, the agreement is even quantitative (approximatively) for the linear halo radius $ r_0 $, the galaxy mass $ M_{gal} $, the linear halo central density $ \rho_0 $ and the halo velocity $ \sqrt{{\overline {v^2}}_{halo}}_{lin} $ compared to the respectived observed values in the limiting case of large galaxies (both $ r_0 $ and $ M_{gal} $ large).
-The agreement is very good for universal galaxy quantities as the surface density and the density profile as discussed above.
+We plot the density profiles in figs. \ref{plgg} and \ref{perfCD}.
+Fig. \ref{perfCD} displays 500 profiles averaged in the angles for random initial conditions.
+One can see that the random initial fluctuations only produce mild changes in the shape of the density profiles.
+Therefore, restricting ourselves for simplicity to initial primordial conditions with $ g(\vk) \equiv 1 $ still provides relevant physical results.